Oftentimes, questions such as the following are asked:

 After that, pop in the 2 AAA batteries into the console/monitor’s compartment.

 Also, a user’s guide manual and tools needed for this are included in the package.

 No maintenance is needed.

 Simply keep the unit clean after and before workouts, and make sure to store it in a place that is moisture-free, cool, and clean.

-If you are contemplating on whether or not to purchase the LifePro FlexCycle Exercise Bike for physical activity while working at home or in the office, then you should have closure by now after reading this review.
+If you are contemplating whether or not to purchase the LifePro FlexCycle Exercise Bike for physical activity while working at home or in the office, then you should have closure by now after reading this review.

-This machine is handy; thus, it doesn’t take space and easy to store away.
+This machine is handy; thus, it doesn’t take space and is easy to store away.
 It has a console that is Bluetooth-enabled and workout app compatible.

 It also has a monitor that tracks your workout progress and the bonus resistance bands for arms strength training.